 Cultural Vitality and Exchange of Myths

 Across all these civilizations, myths were living systems of meaning carried through oral tradition, ritual, and communal practice.
 They provided a grammar of symbols that addressed existential anxieties and idealized social norms.
-Myths did not simply describe the world as it was; they offered visions of how it should be.
+Myths did not just describe the world as it was; they offered visions of how it should be.
 Rituals, festivals, and communal gatherings reanimated these stories, continuously reinforcing their cultural power.
 Comparative mythologists like Georges Dumézil demonstrate that myths encode social values in triadic patterns of sovereignty, warfare, and fertility.
 Similarly, works by Walter Burkert highlight how Greek religion borrowed motifs from the Near East, blending imported imagery with local poetic forms.

 Cross-Cultural Interactions and Fluidity of Myth